 To screen your vision, you will be asked to look into a machine and read lines of letters or numbers to the DC DMV representative.
 This screening determines whether your eyesight and peripheral vision meet the District’s standards to safely operate a motor vehicle.
 It is not a medical exam.
 If you fail the vision screening, you are required to submit an Eye Report from your eye care professional.
-The same report form can be used as either a Medical Report or an Eye Report, and is available at the link below:
+The same report form can be used as either a Medical Report or an Eye Report.

 If you need to wear glasses or contact lenses to pass the vision screening, you must wear them when you drive, and your license will show this restriction.